-Performance efficiency case study: media streaming service
+Performance efficiency case study: Media streaming service

 A media streaming service provides content to a global audience and needs to ensure seamless performance for video playback, even during high-demand periods like new releases or live events.
 With a wide range of devices and varying network conditions, achieving optimal performance across regions is critical.

-Implementation Steps:
+Implementation steps: